henryhyw/henryhyw.github.io/menu/education.md

 <link rel="stylesheet" href="/assets/css/timeline.css">

-Here’s a snapshot of my academic path and the experiences that have shaped my learning.
+<p>Here’s a snapshot of my academic path and the experiences that have shaped my learning.</p>

-I wouldn't say I'm an extremely hardworking student; in fact, I often look for shortcuts.
+<p>I wouldn't say I'm an extremely hardworking student; in fact, I often look for shortcuts.
 But when it comes to things I'm passionate about, I dive in deep and never take shortcuts.
 I love immersing myself in what I care about and put in every effort to excel.
-Take my computer science courses, for instance—I spent a lot of time exploring interesting concepts beyond the textbook.
+Take my computer science courses, for instance—I spent a lot of time exploring interesting concepts beyond the textbook.</p>

 <div id="timeline">
   <div>